yangjx-18/yangjx-18/README.md

-- 👋 Hi, I’m George Yount
+- 👋 Hi, I’m Jingxi Yang
 - 👀 I’m interested in IR, Quant Social Sciences, Data Visualization.
 - 🌱 I’m currently learning Causal Inference.
 - 💞️ I’m looking to collaborate on Public Policy & International Politics
-- 📫 Do not reach me.
+- 📫

 <!---
 yangjx-18/yangjx-18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.